DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.

 - Jump scares

-- Being chased by a slow limping killer that somehow manages to keep up with the running protagonist.
+- Being chased by a slow limping killer who somehow manages to keep up with the running protagonist.

 - The promiscuous blonde or couple getting killed while (for) having sex